SoftwareDefinedBuildings/smap/python/doc/tutorial.rst

 A common design pattern is to implement a "driver" for a type of instrument, and then copy that driver to represent multiple instruments of the same class.
-For instance, you would want to write one driver for the Dent electric meter, and then connect that driver to new Dent meters which are mapped into the sMAP hierarchy.
+For instance, you would write one driver for the Dent electric meter, and then connect that driver to new Dent meters which are mapped into the sMAP hierarchy.